False Killer Whale

-- The false killer whale is a highly social species that forms pods of up to 500 members, some of which can include oceanic dolphins.
+- The false killer whale is a highly social species that form pods of up to 500 members, some of which can include oceanic dolphins.
 These pods sometimes break up into smaller groups of around 10 to 30 while hunting.

-- One of the more amazing facts of its intelligence is that the false killer whale will ride in the wake of a ship for extra speed and actually leap out over the wake.
+- One of the more amazing facts about its intelligence is that the false killer whale will ride in the wake of a ship for extra speed and actually leap out over the wake.
 Very few other animals make this leaping motion in a ship’s wake.

 - Large numbers of false killer whales will sometimes become accidentally stranded on beaches, possibly while hunting for food.
 This can make for a very grim spectacle.

 - The false killer whale will sometimes snatch food right out of fishing lines.
 However, it has also been known to offer food to divers.